-Yitzhak Ben-Hebron, believed to be the last surviving eyewitness to the 1929 Hebron Massacre, died on Thursday at the age of 100.
+Yitzhak Ben-Hebron, believed to be the last survivor of the 1929 Hebron massacre, died on Thursday at the age of 100.

 Born Yitzhak Halali in Hebron on Dec.
-1, 1925, he later adopted the name Ben-Hebron in honor of the city in which his family had lived for generations and whose Jewish community he helped rebuild after Israel regained control of the city in 1967.
+1, 1925, he adopted the name Ben-Hebron in honor of the city in which his family had lived for generations and whose Jewish community he helped rebuild after Israel regained control of it in 1967.

 Speaking at a family gathering at his son’s home in Kiryat Arba in 2019, Ben-Hebron recalled how his mother had pushed a heavy sewing machine against the front door of their home near the Avraham Avinu Synagogue to keep the attackers out.

-A neighbor urged the family to flee to the synagogue.
+A neighbor urged the family to hide in the synagogue.
 Once inside, they climbed onto chairs and escaped through upper windows as rioters rampaged through the city.

 Following the massacre, Ben-Hebron’s family moved temporarily to the Beit Hadassah building, only to face renewed threats after local Arabs recognized his sister as a survivor of the riots.
 The family fled Hebron that same night.